 On top of all, the record comes across as very loud, too.
 So much so that the bass loses itself in this corny jambalaya of sounds.
 In addition, you get this feeling of undue repetition real soon.
 After the first three tracks, everything appears to be down to mono-syllables and chants, backed up by marching rhythms.
 And this is not necessarily what one would think to find on such an album.

-The grind – however – is definitely there and Rituals sounds like a fine-tuned, but somewhat gnarly machine.
-Now, if you take the overarching theme into consideration, which is eloquently described by the title of the album, this does make some sense.
+The grind – however – is definitely there.
+And Rituals sounds like a fine-tuned, but somewhat gnarly machine.
+Now, if you consider the overarching theme, which is eloquently described by the title of the album, this does make some sense.
 Because the string of tracks exerts a somewhat hypnotic and – yes – ritualistic fascination that is difficult to shake at times.

 In a way, Rituals represents a continuation!

 A continuation from its 2013 predecessor Κατά τον δαίμονα εαυτού.
-Nothing is really new, but the new albums adds much more juice to the tune.
-And also removes some of the short-wave energy, replacing it with a sort of solemn approach to their tune that was not there before.
+Nothing is really new, but the new album adds much more juice to the tune.
+And also removes some of the short-wave energy, replacing it with a kind of solemn approach to their tune that was not there before.

 This leaves me with about three tracks that I could sign off for.
-Those are: In Nomine Dei Nostri, Ze Nigmar and Thou Thanatou.
-The Four Horsemen and Les Litanies de Satan tend to follow me around my day like little undead doggies in a geeky kind of way.
-But they come in as close seconds, not something I would write home about.
-And all of this after so many listens.
+Those are: In Nomine Dei Nostri, Ze Nigmar, and Thou Thanatou.
+The Four Horsemen and Les Litanies de Satan tend to follow me around my day like little undead doggies in a scary kind of way.
+But they come in as close seconds, and still not something I would write home about.